Satalae/html-Challenge1/README.md

 * Satisfies all of the preceding acceptance criteria plus the following code improvements:

-  * Application's links all function correctly.
+  * -Application's links all function correctly.

-  * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
+  * -Application's CSS selectors and properties are consolidated and organized to follow semantic structure.

-  * Application's CSS file is properly commented.
+  * -Application's CSS file is properly commented.

 ### Deployment: 32%